godarklight/DarkMultiPlayer/README.md

 Option b) Place DMPUpdater next to DMPServer.exe and run it.

 ###Server console commands
+admin           - Sets a player as admin/removes admin from the player
 ban             - Bans a player from the server
-banguid   - Bans a Guid from the server
 banip           - Bans an IP Address from the server
+bankey          - Bans a Guid from the server
+connectionstats - Displays network traffic usage
+countclients    - Counts connected clients
 dekessler       - Clears out debris from the server
 exit            - Shuts down the server
 help            - Displays this help
 kick            - Kicks a player from the server
+listclients     - Lists connected clients
 nukeksc         - Clears ALL vessels from KSC and the Runway
 pm              - Sends a message to a player
 quit            - Shuts down the server
+restart         - Restarts the server
 say             - Broadcasts a message to clients
-restart   - Restarts the server
 shutdown        - Shuts down the server
+whitelist       - Change the server whitelist

 ###Options
 The file is located at DMPServerSettings.txt next to DMPServer.exe.
 You will need to edit this file while the server is offline.
 The file is created on the first server start.